joyfulcraftsmen/JC.Tools/reference/connection-definitions/connection-definition-providers.md

 | [SQL Server](./providers/sql-server) | SqlServer  | reads definitions from MS SQL server table, MS Azure supported
 | [YAML](./providers/yaml)        | Yaml       | reads definitions from a local YAML file

+> You can use different providers for loading connection definitions and for loading test definitions.
+These are intentionally separated things, because it is surprisingly often handy to have freedom in this.

+> All Connection Definition Providers have implemented their Test Definition Providers "counterpart".
+E.g., you can have both your Connection Definitions and Test Definitions stored in ORACLE database.
+MS Excel and YAML providers allow you even to store both Connection Definitions and Test Definitions in the very same file, which is handy for development of your data tests.